Kavinraj1006/ContactManagementSystem.c/README.md

 **Use Cases:**

-   1.Individuals can use it to organize their personal and professional contacts.
+   **1.** Individuals can use it to organize their personal and professional contacts.

-   2.Small businesses can manage their customer or client contact information.
+   **2.** Small businesses can manage their customer or client contact information.

-   3.Event organizers can maintain a list of attendees and their details.
+   **3.** Event organizers can maintain a list of attendees and their details.